gilcarmel/behavioral/README.md

 ## Steering Angle Prediction Using Behavioral Cloning

 For this project, I designed and trained a neural network that can steer a simulated car based on an image from its front-facing camera.
-The network was trained using _behavioral cloning_ - a technique that teaches the network to mimic an observed behavior.
+The network was trained using _behavioral cloning_ - a technique that teaches the model to mimic an observed behavior.
 In this case, the network learned to mimic a human driver's steering angle driving around two different tracks.

 ### Data Collection
 I collected training data (images and their corresponding steering angles) by driving the simulated car for a few laps down the center of the lane.
 I added a lot of examples of recentering the car from both the left and right shoulder.
 This is necessary to help the model recover when the car inevitably starts to drift (a model trained purely on center-lane driving would not know how to recover).